YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 A successful MUPIP RUNDOWN of a database region removes any current MUPIP FREEZE.

-RUNDOWN -FILE can be directed to a statistics database file and works even if the corresponding actual database file does not exist.
+RUNDOWN FILE can be directed to a statistics database file and works even if the corresponding actual database file does not exist.

 To ensure database integrity, all system shutdown algorithms should include scripts that stop at YottaDB processes and perform RUNDOWN on all database files.